beastapple/uk-companies-analysis/README.md

 My aim is to use Python and specifically Streamlit to create a user-friendly UX for this project.

 ## Must:
-- Accept the upload of a CSV spreadsheet.
+- ~~Accept the upload of a CSV spreadsheet.~~ Complete
 - Broadly analyse the csv of Companies House data as from https://find-and-update.company-information.service.gov.uk/advanced-search
-- Create a dashboard to summarise: number of companies; number of companies by company_type; top 100 SIC codes and number of companies per those SIC codes; a graph of the incorpoation dates broken down into months.
+- Create a dashboard to summarise: ~~number of companies~~ complete; number of companies by company_type; top 100 SIC codes and number of companies per those SIC codes; a graph of the incorpoation dates broken down into months.

 ## Should:
 - Allow for filtering and subsequent dashboard / analysis information based on the selected filters.